rajeshagadi/MTC_ContainerCamp/modules/kubernetes/kubernetes.md

 ## Deploy Containers to Azure ACS with Kubernetes

+_Note: these intstructions are for Bash, specifically Bash on Ubuntu on Windows Subsytem for Linux._

 ## Task 1: Azure CLI 2.0 & Login To Azure
 1. Install the lastest version of the Azure CLI.
 Go to the [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) page and follow the instructions for your host OS.
 You can also use the [Azure Portal Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview?view=azure-cli-latest) if you do not want to install the Azure CLI locally.
   Another option is to use a Docker container with the Azure CLI pre-installed.
 Run the following command inside your shell (i.e., command prompt, Powershell, Bash, etc.):